Vital Speeches of the Day: Overview

 The publisher of Vital Speeches believes that the important addresses of the recognized leaders of public opinion constitute the best expression of contemporary thought in America, and that it is extremely important for the welfare of the nation that these speeches be permanently recorded and disseminated.
 The publisher has no axe to grind.
 Vital Speeches will be found authentic and constructive.

 The periodical is included in various guides to reference works.
-These guides typically describe Vital Speeches in politically neutral terms, as when Guide to Reference Materials offered this summary: "Each semimonthly issue contains the full text of some 12 to 15 addresses on public issues delivered by important figures.
+These guides typically describe it in politically neutral terms, as when Guide to Reference Materials summarised it as "Each semimonthly issue contains the full text of some 12 to 15 addresses on public issues delivered by important figures.
 The editors attempt to select speeches pertaining to all sides of controversial issues."

 In January 2009, the magazine launched Vital Speeches International which compiles English-language texts from outside the United States.